PAlakj02/MathForJEE/README.markdown

 **Overview**

 This project generates personalized performance feedback reports for students preparing for competitive exams, such as IIT JEE, based on test data in JSON format.
 Developed for MathonGo, a leading exam preparation platform, it processes student performance metrics, generates detailed feedback using the Groq API, and creates professional PDF reports with tables and charts.
-The system emphasizes comprehensive feedback on all weak topics, crucial for exam preparation, and is fully automated for scalability.
+The system emphasizes comprehensive feedback on all weak topics, crucial for exam preparation.

 **Tech Stack**